cucats/advent/README.md

 npm install --force
 ```

-Then, start the development server:
+Then get the .env file from anyone who has it, and run the development server:

 ```bash
 npm run dev